WooMinecraft/WooMinecraft/README.md

 ## Changelog

 ### 1.1.0
 * Added - Redirect Exceptions for sending/receiving data from the server.
-You will now get an exception if your host is redirecting the requests.
+You will now get an exception if your host is redirecting the requests in most cases.
-* Updated - HTTP Requests now use `CloseableHttpClient` and `CloseableHttpResponse` so connections will now close, not sure if they weren't before.
+* Added - Debug logging specifically for HTTP requests.
+Just set `debug: true` in your config.
 * Added - Exception handling for sending order updates to server.
 Will now throw exceptions if plugin receives invalid data.
 * Added - World white-listing, props [FabioZumbi12](https://github.com/WooMinecraft/WooMinecraft/pull/117) - disabled by default
 * Added - Clarification around server key, props [spannerman79](https://github.com/WooMinecraft/WooMinecraft/pull/119)
+* Updated - HTTP Requests now use `CloseableHttpClient` and `CloseableHttpResponse` so connections will now close, not sure if they weren't before.

 ### 1.0.10
 * Updated public suffix list, required by HTTP client